onap/integration/docs/docs_vFW_CNF_CDS.rst

 4. Modify config.py file

+- SCENARIO - like described in the `The vFW CNF Use Case`_ section
-- NATIVE - when enabled **Native Helm** path will be used, otherwise **Dummy Heat** path will be used
+- NATIVE - when enabled (default) **Native Helm** path will be used, otherwise **Dummy Heat** path will be used (deprecated)
+- MACRO_INSTANTIATION - instantiation method used: macro (default) or a'la carte.
+A'la carte only for the purpose of use with other sue cases
+- K8S_NAMESPACE - k8s namespace to use for deployment of CNF (vfirewall by default)
+- K8S_VERSION - version of the k8s cluster
-- CLOUD_REGION - name of your k8s cluster from ONAP perspective
+- K8S_REGION - name of the k8s region from the CLOUD_REGIONS (kud by default)
+- CLOUD_REGIONS - configuration of k8s or Openstack regions
 - GLOBAL_CUSTOMER_ID - identifier of customer in ONAP
 - VENDOR - name of the Vendor in ONAP
 - SERVICENAME - **Name of your service model in SDC**
-- CUSTOMER_RESOURCE_DEFINITIONS - add list of CRDs to be installed on non KUD k8s cluster - should be used ony to use some non-KUD cluster like i.e. ONAP one to test instantiation of Helm package.
-For KUD should be empty list
+- SKIP_POST_INSTANTIATION - whether post instantiation configuration should be run (it is set indirectly by *SCENARIO*)
+- VNF_PARAM_LIST - list of parameters to pass for VNF creation process
+- VF_MODULE_PARAM_LIST - list of parameters to pass for VF Module creation

-.. note:: For automation script it is necessary to modify only NATIVE and SERVICENAME constants.
+.. note:: For automation script it is necessary to modify only SCENARIO constant.
 Other constants may be modified if needed.

 AAI
 ...